 Visiting the White House

 Visitors from around the world come to Washington DC and hope to visit the most famous house of government.
 To arrange a tour you must make a request in advance through one of your members of Congress.
-Without advance planning, you can visit the White House Visitor Center, located at the southeast corner of 15th and E Streets, which is open daily from 7:30 a.m. until 4 p.m.
-View a short video and learn about the White House architecture, furnishings, and the Presidents and first families.
-Read more about visiting the White House.
+Without advance planning, you can visit the White House Visitor Center, located at the southeast corner of 15th and E Streets, which is open daily from 7:30 am. until 4 pm.

 Visiting the U.S. Capitol

 The Capitol is open to the public for guided tours only.
 Tours are conducted from 9 a.m. to 4:30 p.m.
 Monday through Saturday.
-Visitors must obtain free... tickets which are available online or through your Senator or Representative.
-The Capitol Visitor Center has a variety of interesting exhibits about the history and operations of this house of government.
-Best to visit early in the day.
-Read more about visiting the Capitol Building.
+Visitors must obtain free tickets which are available online or through your Senator or Representative.
+The Capitol Visitor Center has a variety of interesting exhibits about the history and... operations of this house of government.
+Best to visit early in the day

 Visiting the U.S. Supreme Court